BarisAlbayrakIEEE/GeneticLaminate/README.md

 # 5. The Concurrency

-Let's recall the flowchart of the genetic solution:\
+Let's recall the flowchart of the genetic solution:
-0. **Generation:** Generate a new population as the initial elite population
+1. **Generation:** Generate a new population as the initial elite population
-1. **Crossover:** Perform crossover on the existing elite generation
+2. **Crossover:** Perform crossover on the existing elite generation
-2. **Mutation:** Mutate the crossovers
+3. **Mutation:** Mutate the crossovers
-3. **Measure:** Measure the fitness rates for the mutations
+4. **Measure:** Measure the fitness rates for the mutations
-4. **Selection:** Obtain the new elites from the mutations based on the fitness rates
+5. **Selection:** Obtain the new elites from the mutations based on the fitness rates
-5. **Inspection:** If maxima is detected, go to Step 6, otherwise go to Step 1
+6. **Inspection:** If local maxima failure is detected, go to Step 1, otherwise go to Step 2

 Below are the required software operations for such a flowchart:
 - Traversal within linear contiguous data structures (i.e. array or vector),